Alcobaça, Portugal: History

-During the following centuries the monks from this monastery had a major influence on the development of Portuguese culture.
-Notably, in 1269 they were the first to give public lessons to their flock, and later they produced the first authoritative history on Portugal in a series of books.
-In 1810 the invading French pillaged the Abbey taking with them most of its most important treasures, including the noteworthy library.
-The items that remained were later stolen in 1834 during an anti-clerical riot and the banning of the religious Orders in Portugal.
+During the following centuries, the monks from this monastery had a major influence on the development of Portuguese culture.
+Notably, in 1269 they were the first to give public lessons to their congregation, and later they produced the first authoritative history on Portugal in a series of books.
+In 1810, the invading French pillaged the abbey, taking with them most of its most important treasures, including the noteworthy library.
+The items that remained were later stolen in 1834 during an anti-clerical riot and the banning of religious orders in Portugal.

 Climate

 Alcobaça has a Mediterranean climate (Köppen:Csb) with warm, dry summers and mild, wet winters.

 Parishes

 Administratively, the municipality is divided into 13 civil parishes (freguesias):